makersmakingchange/Switch_Adapted_Toys/Toy_Instructions/Available/RC_Toys/Estink - Rattle Snake Toy/README.md

-# Slithering Snake Switch Adapted Toy
+# Switch Adapted RC Rattle Snake

 ## Overview
 This repository contains the necessary information to switch adapt a commercially available Slithering Snake Toy.

 ## License
 <!--- LICENSE Choose an appropriate license.
 We recommend an open-source hardware compatible license. --->
-Everything needed or used to design, make, test, or prepare the (todo: Project Title) is licensed under the CERN 2.0 Weakly Reciprocal license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-W).
+Everything needed or used to design, make, test, or prepare the (todo: Project Title) is licensed under the CERN 2.0 Weakly Reciprocal license <https://ohwr.org/cern_ohl_p_v2.txt> (CERN-OHL-W).

 Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the (todo: Project Title) are published under a Creative Commons Attribution-ShareAlike 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/> (CC BY-SA 4.0).